A. J. McCarron: 2017 season

-On October 31, 2017, the Bengals and Cleveland Browns agreed on a deal to trade McCarron to Cleveland in exchange for a second and third-round pick in the 2018 NFL Draft.
+On October 31, 2017, the Bengals and Browns agreed on a deal to trade McCarron to Cleveland in exchange for a second and third-round pick in the 2018 NFL draft.
 However, the Browns failed to file the paperwork to the NFL before the trade deadline, nixing the trade.
-On November 4, it was reported that McCarron had filed a labor grievance against the Bengals asking to become an unrestricted free agent following the 2017 season as opposed to a restricted free agent.
+Four days later, it was reported that McCarron had filed a labor grievance against the Bengals asking to become an unrestricted free agent following the 2017 season as opposed to a restricted free agent.
 McCarron claimed that he was healthy enough to be removed from the non-football injury list during training camp in 2014 and that his rookie season should count as an accrued season towards unrestricted free agency.

-On February 15, 2018, McCarron won the grievance and became a free agent for the 2018 season, and received lost salary with interest from the 2014 season.
-Overall, in the 2017 season, McCarron appeared in three games and completed seven of 14 passes for 66 yards.
+On February 15, 2018, McCarron won the grievance and became a free agent to begin the 2018 season, and received lost salary with interest from the 2014 season.
+He finished the 2017 season completing seven of 14 passes for 66 yards in three games and no starts.

 Buffalo Bills

 On March 14, 2018, McCarron signed a two-year, $10 million contract with the Buffalo Bills.
 He competed for the starting quarterback position with second-year quarterback Nathan Peterman and rookie Josh Allen.
-However, McCarron suffered a shoulder injury during a preseason game against the Cleveland Browns.
-The injury was initially reported as a hairline fracture in his collarbone, which would have sidelined him for about 4–6 weeks.
-Nonetheless, McCarron received a second opinion on the injury, which revealed no fracture, clearing him to participate in the next two preseason games, including a comeback win over the Chicago Bears where he passed for three touchdowns and ran for another in the fourth quarter despite carrying a 0.0 passer rating the previous three quarters.
+However, McCarron suffered a shoulder injury during a preseason game against the Browns.
+The injury was initially reported as a hairline fracture in his collarbone, which would have sidelined him for about four to six weeks.
+Nonetheless, McCarron received a second opinion on the injury, which revealed no fracture, clearing him to participate in the next two preseason games, including a comeback victory over the Chicago Bears, where McCarron passed for three touchdowns and ran for another in the fourth quarter despite carrying a 0.0 passer rating the previous three quarters.

 Oakland Raiders

-On September 1, 2018, McCarron was traded to the Oakland Raiders for a 2019 fifth-round draft pick (originally acquired from the Pittsburgh Steelers).
-He appeared in two games in relief of Derek Carr in the 2018 season, completing one of three passes for eight yards.
+On September 1, 2018, McCarron was traded to the Oakland Raiders for a 2019 fifth-round draft pick (originally acquired from the Steelers).
+He appeared in two games in relief of Derek Carr during the 2018 season, completing one of three passes for eight yards.

 McCarron was released on March 14, 2019, shortly after the beginning of the new NFL season.